use-ink/ink/CONTRIBUTING.md

 This policy may be subject to change depending on the circumstances.

+If you made major changes to your pull request since the last approval, ping reviewers for another approval, please.

 ## I don't want to contribute, I just have some questions

 For technical questions about the ink! and all other Polkadot projects, please post your questions to our [Stack Exchange community][Stack-Exchange-Link].
 You can also stay tuned by joining our [Element channel][Riot-Smart-Contracts-ink] to be among first ones who gets our announcements.